ModelEarth/Mapping-global-ghg-emissions/README.md

 	.\env\Scripts\activate
 	python --version

-Now you can continue with the requirments install above.
+Now you can continue with the requirments.txt install above.

 ## Citation